 This fantastic old weave was also much loved for the additional warmth it provided by creating a thicker cloth.

-The Dubbelbinding throw is woven in the softest of lambswool, like my other throws.
-It is a very slow weave as I change shuttles after every throw when weaving the dubbelbinding sections.
-Afterwards I scour and full the cloth by hand to get the handle of the fabric just right.
-I work hard at this too and it can take almost an hour to get the soft and luxurious handle to the cloth that I like and want my customers to experience.
+The Dubbelbinding throw is woven in the softest of lambswool, like all my throws.
+Afterwards I cut the cloth from the loom, bind the ends, and scour and full the cloth by to get the handle of the fabric just right.
+The scouring and fulling is all done manually too and it can take about an hour to get the soft and luxurious handle to the cloth that I like and want my customers to experience.

 Once I am satisfied I hang it out to dry, then carefully steam press it and hand sew its label in place.